estellechoi/TIL/docs/typescript/cheatsheet.md

 <br />

-This is useful mostly when developers use DOM APIs.
+This would be useful mostly when developers use DOM APIs.
 For example like below, the `itemNode` could be `HTMLDivElement` as type-inferenced, but also could be `null` if the DOM node does not exist.
-So the finally inferenced type is `HTMLDivElement | null`, a union type.
-Accordingly, `if` check is needed.
+So the final inferenced type is `HTMLDivElement | null`, a union type.
+So accordingly, `if` check is needed for type filtering.

 ```typescript
 const itemNode = document.querySelector("div"); // HTMLDivElement | null